mle86/php-wq/doc/Ref_Job_interface.md

 * <code>public function <b>jobCanRetry</b> () : bool</code>
     Whether this job can be retried later.
-    The [WorkProcessor] helper class will check this job execution has failed.
+    The [WorkProcessor] helper class will check this if job execution has failed.
     If it returns true, the job will be stored in the Work Queue again to be re-executed after `jobRetryDelay()` seconds;
     if it returns false, the job will be buried for later inspection.